-The City of Alexandria's Office of the Arts—which administers the City's Art Grants—works in partnership with the Alexandria Commission for the Arts to invite and review applications from organizations and individuals.
-Support is awarded through a competitive grant evaluation process.
-Applications must be submitted through the online portal by the last Friday in February; mailed or hand delivered applications will not be accepted.
+The City of Alexandria's Office of the Arts administers the City's Art Grants in partnership with the Alexandria Commission for the Arts.
+Organizations and individuals are invited to apply for an arts grant.
+Funding of grants is awarded through a competitive grant evaluation process.

 - To improve the capacity and stability of Alexandria-based arts organizations to create, perform, and present works of artistic excellence and innovation through organizational support and program funding;

-- To create a vibrant urban environment by supporting individual artists, organizations, and other entities in the creation, performance, and presentation of works of art across the City of Alexandria.
+- To create a vibrant urban environment by supporting diverse individual artists, organizations, and other entities in the creation, performance, and presentation of high-quality works of art across the City of Alexandria.

 How to Apply:

-The online grants portal will be live on the first Monday after January 1st.
-Applications must be submitted through the online portal by the last Friday in February; mailed or hand delivered applications will not be reviewed.
+The online grants portal will be live on the Tuesday, January 2nd, 2018.
+Online applications must be submitted by the last Friday in February; mailed or hand delivered applications will not be accepted.
 There will be no exceptions to this policy.

 APPLICATION FOR OPERATING SUPPORT-ORGANIZATIONS

-Organizations may only apply for only one grant (Operating Support or Program Support).
+Organizations may only apply for one grant (Operating Support or Program Support).

-Grants made through this category are up to $10,000 and shall not to exceed 50% of total program budget; a cash match 1:1 is required.
+Grants made through this category are up to $7,500 and shall not exceed 50% of total program budget; a cash match 1:1 is required.

 APPLICANTS MUST SECURE A CASH MATCH AT A DOLLAR TO DOLLAR (1:1) RATIO

-A 501(c) 3 nonprofit arts organization is awarded $5,000 from the City of Alexandria for a project that is estimated to cost $12,000.
-The project now has $10,000 in funding—$5,000 from the City and $5,000 that must be raised by the organization as a "match."
-Acceptable "match" funds may include but is not limited to
+A 501(c) 3 nonprofit arts organization is awarded $5,000 from the City of Alexandria for a programt that is estimated to cost $12,000.
+The program now has $10,000 in funding—$5,000 from the City and $5,000 that must be raised by the organization as a "match."
+Acceptable "match" funds may include but are not limited to

 - donations from individuals,